-Another option to setting CPU limits is CPU Completely Fair Scheduler (CFS).
+Another option to set CPU limits is CPU Completely Fair Scheduler (CFS).
 In this case, set CPU Period (100 ms by default) and CPU Quota (number of CPU ticks allocated to container):

 docker run -ti --cpu-period=50000 --cpu-quota=10000 ubuntu:14.04 /bin/bash

-This results in the container getting 20% CPU runtime every 50 ms. This is a stricter limit than setting CPU shares, as in this case the container is not able to surpass the set limit on an idle system.
+The container gets 20% CPU runtime every 50 ms. This is a stricter limit than setting CPU shares; in this case the container is not able to surpass the set limit on an idle system.

 Containers can also be assigned to use only specific CPUs or CPU cores.
 In this instance, the CPU share system only applies to processes running on the same core.
-If you have two containers that are assigned to different CPU cores, assuming that there are no other containers running, then both of these containers are able to utilize 100% of their CPU core regardless of the shares - that is, until other containers are launched or assigned to these CPU cores.
+If there are two containers that are assigned to different CPU cores, and no other containers running, then both of these containers are able to utilize 100% of their CPU core regardless of the shares until other containers are launched or assigned to the same CPU cores.

-Choosing between the two methods comes down to the applications and microservices running inside the containers.
-Allocating a strict limit for CPU usage is better in most cases, especially when you know how much processing power each container can require under a load.
-This approach guarantees that during idle hours no application uses the extra available CPU resources and then suffers a performance degradation when another application starts to use an allocated CPU share.
+The choice between these two methods comes down to the applications and microservices running inside the containers.
+Allocating a strict limit for CPU usage is better in most cases, especially when the amount of processing power each container requires under a load is known beforehand.
+This approach guarantees that during idle hours, no application uses the extra available CPU resources and suffers performance degradation when another application starts to use its allocated CPU share.

-Things are much simpler when it comes to memory.
-Memory can be limited with a short
+Things are much simpler with respect to memory.
+Limit memory with a short

--m setting, the limits are applied to both memory and swap.
+-m flag, these limits are applied to both memory and swap.

 docker run -ti -m 300M --memory-swap 300M ubuntu:14.04 /bin/bash

-This example command limits the container memory and swap space usage to 300 MB each.
+This command limits the container memory and swap space usage to 300 MB each.

 Disk space and

 Each container is allocated 10 GB of space by default.
-This value can be too much or too little depending on the application or microservice.
-The amount of allocated disk space can be altered when first launching the container.
+This value can be excessive or lacking depending on the application or microservice.
+The amount of allocated disk space can be altered when upon initial container launch.

-It is important to note that controlling resource allocation is simple, and can be easily implemented.
-Resource management can be controlled automatically based on the container type, application, and micro-service that is being launched.
-When setting the resource limits for containers, consider the role of the application or microservice.
+Controlling resource allocation is simple and easily implemented.
+Resource management can be controlled automatically based on container type, application, and microservice.
+When setting the resource limits for a container, consider the role of the application or microservice.
 This requires some planning and forethought.
-A container that is running an important task such as a database requires substantially more resources than a microservice controlling API queries.
+A container running an important task, such as a database, requires substantially more resources than a microservice controlling API queries.